 Clearly, the wealth tax is nothing but an asset grab.

-I mean, that's taking it to a level that that no one has ever discussed in this entire country.
+I mean, that's taking it to a level that no one has ever discussed in this entire country.

 I mean, this is just absurd.

-It's in it's insane.
+It's insane.

 I mean, the math just doesn't add up.

-I I I have uh it makes no sense to me, Sean.
+It makes no sense to me, Sean.

-I'm looking at all of these candidates, Andy Biggs, and they are trying to out extreme themselves to now cater to this radical base in the party.
+I'm looking at all of these candidates, Andy Biggs, and they are trying to out-extreme themselves to now cater to this radical base in the party.

-But you know, maybe conventional wisdom is you cater to your base, but this is a new base.
+But, you know, maybe conventional wisdom is you cater to your base, but this is a new base.

-This is a radical extreme socialist democratic party base.
+This is a radical, extreme socialist Democratic Party base.

 I don't see any way back to the center at any point because this is what they really believe.

-Now they're bragging about going into 2020 in the primaries.
+All the things they hid in 2018, now they're bragging about going into 2020 in the primaries.

 They don't have a fundamental understanding of history.

-I mean, everywhere that socialism, and by the way, they have they have a bent towards authoritarianism as well, which is basically communism, uh uh and that's where they're moving to.
+I mean, everywhere that socialism, and by the way, they have a bent towards authoritarianism as well, which is basically communism.

-That's really where they're moving to, because they want to command not just the economy, but your personal lives as well.
+That's really where they're moving to because they want to command not just the economy, but your personal lives as well.

 Where has this socialism ever worked?

-Um I it has never created wealth.
+It has never created wealth.

-It literally look at what's happening to the populations of New York, New Jersey, California, Illinois.
+Literally, look at what's happening to the populations of New York, New Jersey, California, Illinois.

-They are leaving in droves, tens and hundreds of thousands have left these states for other states that are more friendly towards not only citizens, but towards business.
+Tens and hundreds of thousands have left these states for other states that are more friendly towards not only citizens, but towards business.

-You know, no income tax in Florida, no income tax in Texas.
+No income tax in Florida, no income tax in Texas.

-Those states are growing by three, four hundred thousand people a year, and there's a good reason for it.
+Those states are growing by 300, 400,000 people a year, and there's a good reason for it.

 Yeah.